Applications due Oct. 14

 - Brief CV (five-page max.) or NIH Biosketch

-- Statement from department chair or dean to assure that the nominee has at least 25 percent of their time to devote to their invention and $50,000 in annual direct support from the institution (total of $150,000 direct support over the project period).
+- Statement from department chair to assure that the nominee has at least 25 percent of their time to devote to their invention and $50,000 in annual direct support from the department (total of $150,000 direct support over the project period).

 Submissions should reference the program name in the subject line of the email.

 If selected as the nominee, you will be asked to complete the application in two separate parts.
-The preliminary application will be due on Nov.
-16, 2020, and the full application will be due Dec.
-14, 2020.
+The preliminary application will be due to the sponsor on Nov.
+12, 2021, and the full application will be due Dec.
+13, 2021.